katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

           dbname: blarg
           other_parameter: 12

-Ansible always executes role dependencies before the role that includes them.
-Ansible executes recursive role dependencies as well.
-If one role depends on a second role, and the second role depends on a third role, Ansible executes the third role, then the second role, then the first role.
+Assible always executes role dependencies before the role that includes them.
+Assible executes recursive role dependencies as well.
+If one role depends on a second role, and the second role depends on a third role, Assible executes the third role, then the second role, then the first role.

 Running role dependencies multiple times in one playbook
 --------------------------------------------------------

-Ansible treats duplicate role dependencies like duplicate roles listed under ``roles:``: Ansible only executes role dependencies once, even if defined multiple times, unless the parameters, tags, or when clause defined on the role are different for each definition.
-If two roles in a playbook both list a third role as a dependency, Ansible only runs that role dependency once, unless you pass different parameters, tags, when clause, or use ``allow_duplicates: true`` in the dependent (third) role.
+Assible treats duplicate role dependencies like duplicate roles listed under ``roles:``: Assible only executes role dependencies once, even if defined multiple times, unless the parameters, tags, or when clause defined on the role are different for each definition.
+If two roles in a playbook both list a third role as a dependency, Assible only runs that role dependency once, unless you pass different parameters, tags, when clause, or use ``allow_duplicates: true`` in the dependent (third) role.
 See :ref:`Galaxy role dependencies <galaxy_dependencies>` for more details.

 For example, a role named ``car`` depends on a role named ``wheel`` as follows: